 3.6.3.2.
-Setting The Phase of the Analog Video Test Generator Output
+Setting the Phase of the Analog Video Test Generator Output

-The Analog test signal outputs will all have the same phase and can be adjusted independent of the analog colour black, and SDI and HD SDI test signal outputs.
-There are four registers that are used to set the phase of the Analog Test Generator output.
+The Analog test signal output can be adjusted independent of the analog colour black, and SDI and HD SDI test signal outputs.
+There are four menu items that are used to set the phase of the Analog Test Generator output.
 Figure 3-9 and Figure 3-10 show the default video sync alignment for 59.94 Hz and 50 Hz systems respectively.